dsdeepak17/rtl-session-v2/README.md

   **Integration testing** involves testing the interactions between different units or components of a system.
 It helps to ensure that the units of the system are working together correctly and that there are no conflicts between them.

   **End To End testing** involves testing the entire system as a whole, including all of its components and their interactions.
-It is typically done after integration testing and helps to ensure that the system is working correctly in its entirety.
+It is typically done after integration testing and helps to ensure that the system is working correctly in its entirety. (libraries to be used - Cypress, Playright or Puppeteer)

   > We are going to Cover Unit Testing and Integration testing here using JEST and React Teating Library.